Doug Savant: Career

-From 1992 to 1997, Savant starred as Matt Fielding in the Fox prime time soap opera Melrose Place, a role that was notable for being one of the first mainstream openly gay characters on television.
-However, his role was censored greatly by the network - notably a kiss between Matt and guest star Ty Miller during the season two finale was edited out at the last minute by FOX.
+From 1992 to 1997, Savant starred as Matt Fielding in the Fox prime time soap opera Melrose Place, a role that was notable for being one of the first openly gay lead characters on a television series.
+However, his role was censored greatly by the network - notably a kiss between Matt and guest star Ty Miller during the Season 2 finale was edited out at the last minute by FOX.
 Savant left the series after five seasons and, a year later, his character was killed off-screen in a car crash.
 In 1998, he appeared in monster film Godzilla playing Sgt.
 O'Neal, and the following years had guest-starring roles on The Outer Limits, Profiler, Firefly, JAG, Nip/Tuck, NYPD Blue, and CSI: Crime Scene Investigation.
 In 2004, he had a four-episode arc on 24.

 In 2004, Savant was cast as Tom Scavo in the ABC comedy-drama series, Desperate Housewives.
 In the first season (2004–05), Tom was originally credited as a recurring role throughout Season 1, but became credited as a series regular in Season 2.
 Married to Lynette Scavo (Felicity Huffman), he was out of town regularly on business.
-Viewer response to Savant and his character led the producers to contract him as a series regular from season two onwards, and Tom and Lynette were portrayed as the most stable couple on the series.
+Viewer response to Savant and his character led the producers to contract him as a series regular from Season 2 onwards, and Tom and Lynette were portrayed as the most stable couple on the series.
 The series ended in 2012, and the following years, Savant had guest-starring roles in a number of shows, including Hot in Cleveland, Criminal Minds, 9-1-1 and NCIS.